 - Carbs: Carbohydrate intake has been shown to optimize T levels, especially in men who are physically active.
 There’s plenty of debate about which sources of carbs are best, but experts typically point to the following recommendations: potatoes (and other root vegetables), milk, white rice, fruit and whole grain pasta.

 - Healthy fats: Ample medical research shows that high-saturated fats can have a significant positive impact on testosterone.
 One source you’ll definitely want to consider, in moderate amounts, is eggs.
 A study published in The American Journal of Clinical Nutrition shows that the fat in egg yolks is especially beneficial for your testosterone levels.
 Butter and coconut oil are additional examples of fatty foods that can positively impact your “T.” In fact, your body turns cholesterol into testosterone so there’s that as well.

 - Garlic: Technically, garlic doesn’t directly increase your testosterone, per se.
 However, when you bite into fresh garlic, it forms allicin.
 Allicin lowers the stress hormone known as cortisol, which competes with testosterone for the same sites in your muscle cells.
 So by lowering your cortisol levels, you are maximizing the effectiveness of testosterone on your muscle growth.

-- Tuna: Tuna is naturally loaded with one of the best vitamins for healthy testosterone production: vitamin D. A study of nearly 2,300 men showed that those with optimal levels of vitamin D in their bodies had up to 90 percent higher testosterone levels than those who were D-deficient.
+- Tuna: Tuna fish is naturally loaded with one of the best vitamins for healthy testosterone production: vitamin D. A study of nearly 2,300 men showed that those with optimal levels of vitamin D in their bodies had up to 90 percent higher testosterone levels than those who were D-deficient.

 - Pomegranate: A 2012 study found that men and women (ages 21 to 64) who drank a glass of pomegranate juice a day increased their testosterone between 16 to 30 percent.
 The exact correlation between “T” and pomegranate is still being studied, but we know that pomegranate is a rich source of antioxidants, fiber, iron and vitamins A, C, and E – all ideal for optimal hormone levels.